Adding An Exculpatory Clause To A Commercial Agreement Can Protect A Business Owner

 Plaintiff fell down a staircase after hitting his head on a beam in the doorway at the top of the staircase.
 He sued the landlord, alleging causes of action for premises liability and negligence.
 He alleged his fall was caused by the inherently dangerous condition of the staircase due to numerous building code violations.
 The landlord moved for summary judgment and the trial court granted the motion, based on the exculpatory clause in the lease.
 The court of appeal affirmed, stating that while “Civil Code section 1668 ordinarily ‘invalidates contracts that purport to exempt an individual or entity from liability for future intentional wrongs [citation] and gross negligence’ . . . [and] ‘prohibits contractual releases of future liability for ordinary negligence when ‘the “public interest” is involved or … an exemption from liability ‘located within a commercial lease between business entities’ does not implicate the public interest . . ..”
 (Garcia at 907.)

-Exculpatory Clause in Residential Lease Agreement
+Exculpatory Clause In Residential Lease Agreement

 Other cases have enforced exculpatory provisions in residential leases to a limited extent.
 While courts have consistently held that residential leases do in fact implicate the public interest, limited exculpatory agreements relating to certain non-essential aspects of a residential lease, such as a gym in an apartment complex, do not.